xultaeculcis/kelp-wanted-competition/logs/dev-log.md

 * Clamp values using quantiles (1-99)
 * Add option to use min-max normalize using quantiles (1-99)
 * WIP.
 Calculate stats using masked and clamped data

+# 2023-12-09

+* Finally, computed stats for whole dataset
+* Added code to find images with a lot of invalid values in the QA mask